mrkkrp/markkarpov.com/post/haskell-vs-ocaml.md

 The OCaml module system is [refreshing and interesting][humped-critter], but it has its own flaws.
 For example, we have to endlessly repeat the type definitions and signatures in `.ml` and `.mli` files.
+There are some tricks to avoid duplication but they can be a real pain sometimes.
+I mention this because even though I can understand that it is nice to have your API in a single file, I found the workflow a lot less ergonomic than in Haskell.
+You end up in a web of modules and endless repetitions of signatures.
+Many times when I changed or moved a function I'd have to read through lengthy module signatures to find where to perform the adjustments to make it compile again.
+You do it by looking at the entire signature of a module—often several hundreds of lines.

-One could say that `.mli` files can be generated automatically, but then why make it part of the source code that is supposed to be written by the programmer?
+One could say that `.mli` files can be generated automatically (which I do not recommend, it's just a possible objection), but then why make it part of the source code that is supposed to be written by the programmer?

 ## Conclusion